jtvhk/alfred-screen-sharing/README.md

 - Pastes the VNC address or Apple ID entered as a query
 - Presses "Enter" to begin the session

 Admittedly this is a lazy approach, so pull requests to improve the workflow's capabilities are welcomed.
+Future versions could add the ability to:

+- List recent sessions
+- List possible connections on the local network
+- Let you select a contact's name instead of typing their email, like the native behavior.

 [Download the latest release here](https://github.com/jtvhk/alfred-screen-sharing/releases/tag/1.0)